Azure/ALZ-Bicep/README.md

 In its current incarnation each module can be deployed separately via command line but in future releases a more automated approach, via orchestration modules, will be published; but due to current Bicep & ARM limitations this is not possible today.

+> Have you seen our page in the Azure Architecture Center here: [Azure landing zones - Bicep modules design considerations][aac_article]

 ## Getting Started

 To get started with ALZ Bicep, please refer to the [Deployment Flow wiki page][wiki_deployment_flow] for: